-- No eating and drinking in CATS classrooms and in the labs. - Students are to work quietly in the labs to complete their work.
+- Please do not eat and drink in CATS classrooms and in the labs. - If arriving after lecture has started please enter from the back of the classroom as to not disrupt the lecture in progress.
+If you need to leave the classroom please also do this through the back. - Students are to work quietly in the labs to complete their work.
 Voices should be kept down at all times and unnecessary conversations unrelated to the lab work are discouraged and must be minimised. - Mobile phones must be switched off and put away while in the classroom and lab.